 “Never having smoked a cigarette in my life, I was shocked this would happen to me,” Touhey said.

 Because of his history, physicians suspected Touhey had a genetic mutation that might respond to a targeted treatment.
-An analysis of his identified a genetic variation that tends to respond to an anticancer drug designed to target that mutation.
+An analysis identified a genetic variation that tends to respond to an anticancer drug designed to target that mutation.
 Within three days of taking the drug, available in pill form, Touhey’s persistent cough and pain receded.

 “I went from walking slowly across my living room to walking distances of 50 yards at a time without feeling out of breath,” Touhey said.
 He also was able to quickly resume his more strenuous activities, like trampoline workouts and body surfing.

 Potential to Spur New Partnerships

 New agents to target genomic mutations like Touhey’s are being developed at a very rapid rate, thanks to collaborations such as those between the Cancer Institute.
 RDI2 and RUCDR Infinite Biologics.